jagarciabarrero/jagarciabarrero.github.io/_posts/2026-01-podcast.md

 photo: /images/Podcast aehe.png
 ---

-"In episode No. 101 of TODO COMENZÓ AYER, the outreach podcast of the Spanish Economic History Association, I was interviewed as the winner of the 2025 AEHE Felipe Ruiz Martín Prize for my publication The formation of the tourism labour market in Spain, 1955–1973 in the Revista de Historia Económica / Journal of Iberian and Latin American Economic History."
+In episode No. 101 of TODO COMENZÓ AYER, the outreach podcast of the Spanish Economic History Association, I was interviewed as the winner of the 2025 AEHE Felipe Ruiz Martín Prize for my publication The formation of the tourism labour market in Spain, 1955–1973 in the Revista de Historia Económica / Journal of Iberian and Latin American Economic History.